Location: London, UK

 WFE members include stock, futures, options and commodity exchange groups globally, ranging from the Nasdaq, CME Group, Deutsche Boerse AG, the London Stock Exchange Group, and HKEX to Brazil’s B3, SGX and the Colombo Stock Exchange.
 We also represent standalone CCPs, such as the DTCC and the Options Clearing Corp, alongside those operated by our member exchanges.

 About the role

 Reporting to the Head of Research, you will work with economists and researchers in the 5-member team to develop innovative research ideas and to conduct and publish in-depth economic research to answer pressing policy questions that are relevant for the industry today.
 Current research areas include market microstructure, the economics of the exchange and clearing industry, the impact of technological innovation, and the role of exchanges in promoting sustainability.

-You will need to think critically about research questions and policy, as well as work effectively with other professionals from a range of disciplines.
-While the research we do is not mainly focused on the academic community, it is expected that in many cases it may lead to publications in academic journals.
+You will need to think critically about research questions and policy, as well as work effectively with other professionals from a range of disciplines including market infrastructure practitioners from the WFE membership.
+The research we do is aimed at a range of market stakeholders including industry and policymakers as well as the academic community.
+It is expected to lead to publications in academic journals.

 Working closely with the WFE Regulatory Affairs team you will also liaise with policy experts, industry participants and leading academics from the UK and overseas to inform WFE advocacy and policy positions.

 This is a new role at the WFE.